Skip to main content

 It has not spread to nearby lymph nodes.

-It has not spread to distant sites.
+It has not spread to distant parts of the body.

 III

-The cancer has spread to the lower part of the vagina or the walls of the pelvis.
+The cancer has spread to the lower 1/3 of the vagina or the walls of the pelvis.
 The cancer may be blocking the ureters (tubes that carry urine from the kidneys to the bladder).

-It has not spread to distant sites.
+It has not spread to distant parts of the body.

 IIIA